Richmond Hill St. Andrews Church

 After two further instruments, in 1906 the church employed T.C.Lewis & Co to install the present organ, in its original form.
 This in turn has been totally rebuilt by Willis in 1965, and just recently in 2006, Lance Foy of Truro carried out a major restoration and improvements.

 Further information and stop lists are contained in “Organs at Richmond Hill” priced at £2.00.

 The concerts have the benefit of a videoscreen which enables the audience to see the performer at the console.
-For more information on next year's concerts check this website out nearer the summer months.
+All recitals start at 3.00pm.